ACHYUT13807/graph-construction-pde/README.md

 # Graph Construction for PDE-based Learning
+The Laplacian operator can be interpreted as local message passing over graph neighborhoods, making it naturally compatible with graph neural networks.
 This project explores graph-based representations of spatial grids for solving Partial Differential Equations (PDEs).

 ## Features